 Long-term Financial Planning.
 The District purchased approximately 30 acres in Phoenix, Arizona.
 This is located between Thomas Road and Indian School Road on the east side of the 101 Freeway.
-Biosciences programs will be offered at this new southeast campus.
+The District also purchased 30 acres in Glendale, Arizona located at Glendale Ave and Glen Harbor Blvd.